 In a week where it seemed that the Indians underperformed and couldn’t do anything right, Pestano was an overlooked member of the bullpen.
 Through the entire season, he has been sending away opposing batters and working himself out of jams without much attention.
 This week, he pitched five innings, holding the Tigers and Royals scoreless while only allowing one hit and one walk and striking out four.
 Pestano was a player that could be counted on this week, in an otherwise shaky and inconsistent week for the roster.

-Tags: Carlos Santana Chris Seddon Corey Kluber Derek Lowe Detroit Tigers Ezequiel Carrera Featured Jack Hannahan Jason Kipnis Jeremy Accardo Johnny Damon Jose Lopez Josh Tomlin Justin Masterson Kansas City Royals Lars Anderson Lou Marson Popular Shin Soo Choo Steven Wright Travis Hafner Ubaldo Jimenez Vinnie Pestano Vinny Rottino Zach McAllister
+Tags: Carlos Santana Chris Seddon Corey Kluber Derek Lowe Detroit Tigers Ezequiel Carrera Jack Hannahan Jason Kipnis Jeremy Accardo Johnny Damon Jose Lopez Josh Tomlin Justin Masterson Kansas City Royals Lars Anderson Lou Marson Shin Soo Choo Steven Wright Travis Hafner Ubaldo Jimenez Vinnie Pestano Vinny Rottino Zach McAllister